dwc/wordpress-plugin-http-authentication/readme.txt

 4. Add one or more users to WordPress, specifying the external username for the Nickname field.
 Also be sure to set the level for each user.
 5. Logout.
 6. Protect `wp-login.php` and `wp-admin` using your external authentication (using, for example, `.htaccess` files).
+7. Try logging in as one of the users added in step 4.

 == Frequently Asked Questions ==